The ins and out on how to test fertility and where to get it done

 • By the age of 40, her chance of falling pregnant each month drops to just 5 per cent.

-Unfortunately, the chance of miscarriage also rises after the age of 35.
-As for male fertility, we know that conception during a 12-month period is 30 per cent less likely for men over 40, when compared to men younger than 30.
+Unfortunately, the chance of miscarriage also rises dramatically after the age of 35.
+As for male fertility, we know that conception is 30% less likely for men over 40.

 Whether you're interested in learning more about your egg reserves, are concerned you might have a condition (like polycystic ovarian syndrome, a.k.a.
 PCOS) or haven't had success when trying to conceive naturally, checking your fertility is a smart move.